Sunday, April 10, 2011 from 2:00 PM to 5:00 PM

-Laurus Technologies has been a long-time supporter of First Step Foundation and the work of Michael Schwass.
+Laurus Technologies has been a long-time supporter of and the work of Michael Schwass.
 Today, as a valued Partner in Progress of the Laurus Foundation, First Step plays an important role in providing vital support to the individuals with disabilities whom we serve.

 The purpose of the First Step Foundation is to provide psychological counseling to quadriplegics and others with disabilities at no cost to them.
 First Step believes that the recognition of the unique emotional and psychological needs of these individuals — and the satisfaction of those needs — is extremely important to their long-term emotional well-being.